 Now and then, Dots will activate to “wake words” that simply weren’t meant for it.
 It can be an annoying ordeal, but there are a few quick and easy steps you can take to resolve these false activations.

 The easiest option by far is to simply change the wake word in the Alexa app by tapping Devices at the bottom of the home screen.
 Select the Echo Dot that’s giving you trouble and scroll down to Wake Word.
-For right now, the only alternatives to “Alexa” are “Amazon,” “Computer,” and “Echo,” but we assume there are probably more choices to come.
+The alternatives to “Alexa” are “Amazon,” “Computer,” “Echo,” and “Ziggy.”

 If all else fails, try relocating your Dot to a less-trafficked area of the home.
 Shoot for areas away from TVs and speakers.
 If you’re not sharing the Dot with any family members, keep it in your room or office so it won’t have the opportunity to hear other voices.

-One of your Dot’s coolest features is its ability to rock your gym playlists using a handful of music-streaming skills; including Spotify, Apple Music, and TuneIn.
-Once in awhile though, songs will freeze up mid-play or your Dot won’t connect to these services when you tell it to.
+One of your Dot’s coolest features is its ability to rock your gym playlists using a handful of music-streaming skills — including Spotify, Apple Music, and TuneIn.
+Once in a while though, songs will freeze up mid-play or your Dot won’t connect to these services when you tell it to.
 Sometimes, all it takes to reprimand these little hiccups is a couple of hard resets.
-Unplug your Dot, wait ten seconds, then plug it back in.
-Once the device lights up a steady-blue, indicating it’s back on your network, try relaunching your music service.
+Unplug your Dot, wait 10 seconds, then plug it back in.
+Once the device lights up a steady blue, indicating it’s back on your network, try relaunching your music service.
 If you’re still having trouble, try resetting your router and modem.

 As mentioned above, the Echo Dot does its best work on bandwidth-rich networks, and music-streaming requires a good amount of data.
 If there are devices connected to your network that aren’t in use, you can try temporarily disconnecting them to free up bandwidth for your Dot; or, if you own a dual-band router, you can try reassigning these devices (or your Echo Dot) to a different band.